Implications of the Cosmic Birefringence Measurement for the Axion Dark Matter Search: birefringence from single-axion model

 To begin with, we present a misalignment model of single axion field and find the parameter space to fit the measured birefringence angle reported in \cite{Minami:2020odp}.
-Regarding the axion's potential, we consider a standard periodic potential which is generated by a quantum non-perturbative effect and is typically parametrized as
+Regarding the axion's potential, we consider a standard periodic potential generated by a quantum non-perturbative effect.
+It is typically parametrized as

 where $m_\phi$ is a mass and $f_\phi$ is a decay constant of axion.
 For a small field range $\phi \ll f_\phi$, \eqref{eq: cos} reduces to the quadratic potential $V(\phi) \simeq m_\phi^2\phi^2/2$.
 The homogeneous field $\phi(t)$ obeys the Klein-Gordon equation